orxfun/orx-imp-vec/README.md

 vec.insert(0, 42);
 assert_eq!(vec, &[42, 0, 1]);

-// therefore, this line will lead to a compiler error. let value0 = *ref0;
+// therefore, this line will lead to a compiler error!!
+// let value0 = *ref0;
 ```

 ## Practicality